hr21don/levelsixsecurity/README.md

 <img width="748" alt="mandela-featured-image2" src="https://user-images.githubusercontent.com/91548582/142766491-59228f4e-3ea6-4924-aaee-43d2b4cbc7d3.png">

 Enter your new secret into the 'What's your secret?' field and press the button submit as follow...
+Don't worry your secret will be securely held until you next login!

 <img width="906" alt="mandela-featured-image2" src="https://user-images.githubusercontent.com/91548582/142766557-1da57f40-a433-431a-a22a-b88fe15a124b.png">